 The total aggregate purchase price for the acquisition of assets from EGEN included potential future earn-out payments contingent upon achievement of certain milestones.
 The difference between the aggregate \$30.4 million in future earn-out payments and the \$13.9 million included in the fair value of the acquisition consideration at June 20, 2014 was based on the Company's risk-adjusted assessment of each milestone and utilizing a discount rate based on the estimated time to achieve the milestone.
 These milestone payments will be fair valued at the end of each quarter and any change in their value will be recognized in the financial statement.
-As of June 30, 2015, the Company fair valued these milestones at \$13.9 million and recognized non-cash charge of \$69,392 as a result of the change in the fair value of these milestones from \$13.8 million at March 31, 2015.
+As of March 31, 2016, the Company fair valued these milestones at \$14.2 million and recognized a non-cash charge of \$0.3 million as a result of the change in the fair value of these milestones from \$13.9 million at December 31, 2015.
+The Company recognized a non-cash charge of \$0.2 million in the first quarter of 2015 as a result of the change in the fair value of these milestones at \$13.8 million at March 31, 2015 from \$13.6 million at December 31, 2014.